IronImur/Hit-Error-Meter-FNF/README.md

 # HIT ERROR METER for Friday Night Funkin'

 ## About:
 This mod implements simple **HIT ERROR METER** to the game.
-It's also includes a few options so you can customize your gaming experience.
+It also includes a few options so you can customize your gaming experience.
 - [Download on GameBanana](https://gamebanana.com/mods/597782).

 ## Features: